learn-co-curriculum/uci-mod-3-mass-assignment/README.md

 susan.eye_color # => "Green"
 ```

-* Your initialize method should use iteration and the `.send` method to mass assign the value of each key/value pair to its associated key (i.e. method).
+* Your initialize method should use iteration and the `.send` method to mass
+  assign the value of each key/value pair to its associated key (i.e. method).
   Refer to the previous reading to help you solve this one.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/mass-assignment' title='Mass Assignment'>Mass Assignment</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/mass-assignment'>Mass Assignment Lab</a> on Learn.co and start learning to code for free.</p>